astropy/astropy/docs/development/workflow/development_workflow.rst

 some related help on merging in the git user manual - see `resolving a merge`_.

-If your feature branch is already on github and you rebase, you will have to force push the branch, a normal push would give an error.
-If the branch you rebased is called ``cool-feature`` and your github fork is available as the remote called ``origin``, you use this command to force-push::
+If your feature branch is already on GitHub and you rebase, you will have to force push the branch; a normal push would give an error.
+If the branch you rebased is called ``cool-feature`` and your GitHub fork is available as the remote called ``origin``, you use this command to force-push::

    git push -f origin cool-feature

-Note that this will overwrite the branch on github, i.e. this is one of the few ways you can actually loose commits with git.
+Note that this will overwrite the branch on GitHub, i.e. this is one of the few ways you can actually lose commits with git.
 Also note that it is never allowed to force push to the main astropy repo (typically called ``upstream``), because this would re-write commit history and thus cause problems for all others.